Fribur/TextMeshDOTS/README.md

 # How to use

 (1) Autoring workflow
-  -	Generate backend mesh: `Menue-->TextMeshDOTS-->Text Backend mesh`
+  -	Generate backend mesh: `Menue-->TextMeshDOTS-->Text BackendMesh`
+    - this only needs to be done once in a given project
   -	Create a `SubScene`
   -	Add empty `GameObject`, and `TextRenderer` component on it
   - Create a Font Asset.
 You can use `TextMeshDOTS/Fonts/LiberationSans SDF`.
 If you create one yourself,